- A. Definition

 a.
 All campers MUST TIDY UP their camp before departing and leave the area perfectly clean.

 b.
-All campers should pre-sort waste at camp before bringing it to the Waste Sorting Station.
+All campers should pre-sort waste at camp before bringing it to the Waste Sorting Station by 17:00 hrs Monday 3rd June 2024.

 c.
 DO NOT LEAVE THE BAGS OF RUBBISH AT YOUR CAMPSITES.
-TAKE THEM WITH YOU, OR PRE-SORTED RUBBISH CAN BE TAKEN TO THE WASTE SORTING STATION.
+TAKE THEM WITH YOU, OR PRE-SORTED RUBBISH CAN BE TAKEN TO THE WASTE SORTING STATION BY 17:00 HRS MONDAY 3RD JUNE 2024.

 f.
 All participants agree to take any litter they generate away with them and leave the venue in the same or better condition than they found it.
-A waste sorting station is provided on-site.
-It is every participant’s responsibility to bring rubbish to the waste sorting station.
+A waste sorting station is provided on site.
+It is every participant’s responsibility to bring rubbish to the waste sorting station by 17:00 hrs Monday 3rd June 2024.

 g.
 Plastic waste, particularly confetti or similar, which is difficult to collect, is not permitted.